John Haggie: Politics

+On July 14, 2025, Haggie announced that he would not seek reelection.

 Personal life

 Haggie had three children with his first wife, Jane Elizabeth (nee Wilson) - Hollie, Jennifer, and Elizabeth.
 Jane died at age 52 on May 25, 2005 in Gander.
 He is currently married to Jeannette Augot, a registered nurse employed by the Central Health Regional Medical Authority.

 His favorite book is Shōgun by James Clavell.
 He also holds an interest in competitive handgun shooting, having tried out to become a squad member of the Welsh national team prior to immigrating to Canada.

 On January 1, 2022, Haggie announced on his Facebook page that he tested positive for COVID-19.